TOBIAS m Biblical, German, Swedish, Danish, Norwegian, English, Biblical Latin, Biblical Greek

-Old short form of Germanic names beginning with the element Wandal
+Old short form of Germanic names beginning with the element wandal

 WILHELM m German, Polish, Ancient Germanic

 German cognate of WILLIAM

 .
-This was the name of two German Emperors.
+This was the name of two German emperors.
 It was also the middle name of several philosophers from Germany: Georg Wilhelm Friedrich Hegel (1770-1831), Friedrich Wilhelm Nietzsche (1844-1900), and Gottfried Wilhelm von Leibniz (1646-1716), who was also a notable mathematician.